Katherine Barrell

-Katherine Barrell is a Canadian actress, writer, producer, and director.
+Katherine Barrell (born February 12) is a Canadian actress, writer, producer, and director.
 She is best known for her role as Sheriff Nicole Haught in the Syfy supernatural weird West television series Wynonna Earp.
 In 2020, she joined the cast of the fantasy comedy-drama television series Good Witch as Joy Harper.

 Early life

 Barrell was born in Toronto, Ontario, Canada, to a Slovenian mother.
 She attended Assumption Catholic Secondary School in Burlington, Ontario, where she had a lead role in two school plays, in addition to collaborating with a friend on a play in which they wrote, directed and acted together.
 She directed her high school's production of The Wizard of Oz and was a member of Burlington Student Theatre for two years.
 She started studying musical theatre at Sheridan College then transferred to George Brown College to study filmmaking and acting at the School of Media & Performing Arts, graduating in 2010.
 She also did some training at The Groundlings comedy school.